What training can we provide?

 We have two introductory level one day training programmes – Understanding Dissociative Distress and Supporting Someone with DID.
 Click here for a printable pdf document outlining these courses, including sample programme.

 We can also provide brief awareness-raising sessions – anything from one hour to half a day.
-This can include a showing of our introductory training DVD – A Logical Way of Being - with q&a / discussion sessions facilitated by one of the speakers featured on the DVD.
+This can include a showing of our introductory training DVD – A Logical Way of Being or our second learning resource film “No Two Paths The Same” – with q&a / discussion sessions facilitated by one of the speakers featured on the DVD.
 Or we can provide speakers, workshops and information displays for your own conferences and other training events.
 Occasionally we organise our own public access training events.
 When these are available you will find details here

 Who is our training for?